compulim/experiment-accessibility-quirks/README.md

 If your element is not clickable/actionable, never make it focusable/tabbable, it will violate one of the accessibility rules.

+## You should not know when a screen reader is running

+Because knowing someone's preferences on screen reader, could be an action of discrimination.

+While it is easier to workaround browser bugs by looking at browser version via `navigator.userAgent`, it is much more difficult if you cannot know what screen reader the user is using.

+## Use WebDriver or a real browser for automated testing

+Currently, we cannot fully test page accessibility.
+Unless you write your own screen reader, some parts are not testable, such as live region.

+However, we should write automated test as much as we could.
+If your test harness is not running on a real browser (say, JSDOM), you cannot test <kbd>TAB</kbd> keys reliably.

+Because you don't normally use your UI with screen reader, accessibility tests are more important than your normal tests.
+Accessibility tests protect user stories that you don't normally touch daily.
+When you know they are broken, it's often too late.

 ## "The textbook say this is true"

 Try the hypothesis on every browsers, compile a list, and check for consensus.
 Prefereably record a video so you can look at the behavior later.